m5stack/m5-docs/en/get-started/how_to_burn_firmware_en.md

 # How to Burn Firmware

-This article will guide you how to burn a right firmware to your board.
+This article will guide you how to burn a right firmware to your board via M5Burner.

 ### For MacOS